 Champagne France with the Expat Club

-Arriving in the Champagne region of France, we cruised down the renowned Avenue de Champagne, in Épernay, home to some of the most illustrious Champagne houses.
+Arriving in the Champagne wine region of France, (now found within the Grand Est region) we cruised down the renowned Avenue de Champagne, in Épernay, home to some of the most illustrious Champagne houses.
 Our first stop was Champagne Mercier – what a way to start the visit!

 Founded in 1858, Mercier has some of the most extensive networks of caves in the region.
 Guests can explore a small portion of them, via an electric train.
 The tour is accompanied by an audio-guide, explaining the history of the Mercier house and the making of their Champagne.
 It’s a quick but fascinating trip, and the caves seem endless.